Cross-Border E-Commerce with Amazon: How to Succeed in International Sales

 Are there disadvantages to selling internationally on Amazon?

 Sellers of merchandise usually assign their products to an already existing listing.
 Therefore, they often do not have to worry about the language.
 However, private label sellers cannot benefit from this if they want to sell their Amazon listings internationally as well.
 A translation of the product page regarding the product title, product description, and other relevant content is hardly avoidable.
-Depending on the number of listed products, this can be a real cost factor: Poor translations are a no-go, which is why professional translations should always be done by professionals.
+Depending on the number of listed products, this can be a real cost factor: Poor translations are a no-go, which is why professional translations should always be done by experts.

-VAT ID mandatory for storage abroad
+VAT ID Required for Storage Abroad

 A tax registration in the respective storage countries is, for example, unavoidable even when participating in the FBA program within the European Union, as storing goods establishes VAT liability.
 Sellers must therefore seek a VAT number in these countries.

 This obligation for tax registration applies across Europe even when sellers use Amazon’s shipping to sell internationally.
-However, taxes do not necessarily have to be paid in every destination country, as the transfer of goods to foreign warehouses is usually tax-free – provided that a valid VAT identification number (VAT ID) of the destination country and proof of the transfer are available.
-The catch: Amazon usually does not provide such proof.
+However, taxes do not necessarily have to be paid in every destination country, as the transfer of goods to foreign warehouses is usually tax-free – provided that a valid VAT identification number (VAT ID) from the destination country and proof of the transfer are available.
+The catch: Amazon typically does not provide such proof.
 Therefore, many sellers resort to pro forma invoices according to § 17c UStDV.

 Therefore, it has proven effective to outsource certain processes in order to sell on Amazon internationally as legally securely as possible – this is especially true for legal and tax processes such as accounting.